AssetSync/asset_sync/README.md

     export AWS_ACCESS_KEY=xxxx
     export AWS_ACCESS_SECRET=xxxx

-If you are using anything other than the US buckets with S3 then you'll want to set the **region**.
-For example with an EU bucket you could set the following

-    production:
-      access_key_id: 'MY_ACCESS_KEY'
-      secret_access_key: 'MY_ACCESS_SECRET'
-      region: 'eu-west-1'

 ### Available Configuration Options

 * **access\_key\_id**: your Amazon S3 access key
 * **secret_access\_key**: your Amazon S3 access secret
 * **region**: the region your S3 bucket is in e.g. *eu-west-1*
 * **existing_remote_files**: what to do with previously precompiled files, options are **keep** or **delete**

+## Amazon S3 Multiple Region Support

+If you are using anything other than the US buckets with S3 then you'll want to set the **region**.
+For example with an EU bucket you could set the following with YAML.

+    production:
+      # ...
+      region: 'eu-west-1'

+Or via the initializer

+    AssetSync.configure do |config|
+      # ...
+      config.aws_region = 'eu-west-1'
+    end

 ## Rake Task